microsoft/FluidFramework/docs/content/docs/advanced/doc-system.md

 ## Documentation sources

-The Fluid documentation comes from three different sources.
+The Fluid documentation comes from multiple sources.

 Narrative documentation
 : The overall structure of the documentation comes from Markdown files in the `docs/` folder.